BelgiumOfficial Name: Kingdom of Belgium

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Belgium, you are subject to its laws.
-Foreign laws and legal systems can be vastly different from our own, and criminal penalties will vary from country to country.
-Persons violating Belgian laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Criminal Penalties: You are subject to local laws.
+If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Belgium are severe, and convicted offenders can expect long jail sentences and heavy fines.

-ACCESSIBILITY: While in Belgium, individuals with disabilities may find accessibility and accommodation very different from in the United States.
-Although Beligan law requires that any new building with public or community space has to be accessible for persons with disabilities, many existing buildings as well as public transportation systems are less adapted to individuals with disabilities.
+Persons with Mobility Issues: While in Belgium, individuals with disabilities may find accessibility and accommodation very different from in the United States.
+Although Belgian law requires that any new building with public or community space has to be accessible for persons with disabilities, many existing buildings as well as public transportation systems are less adapted to individuals with disabilities.
 General information on the accessibility of tourist accommodations, public transportation, museums, and other tourist facilities can be found on the Belgian Tourist Office's website.

-High-quality medical facilities are widely available in Belgium.
+High-quality medical facilities and services are widely available in Belgium.
 The large university hospitals can handle almost every medical problem.
-Hospitals may not necessarily have staff members who are fluent in English.
 The Embassy's Consular Section maintains a list of English-speaking doctors.
 Equivalents for most, but not all, U.S. medications are available through local pharmacies with a prescription from a Belgian physician.
-Travelers to Belgium are encouraged to bring a sufficient supply of prescription medications for the duration of their stay.
+The responsiveness of emergency services is also generally excellent.

 Travel & Transportation